Customer Stories — 8 min

 Furthermore, most CBAs require a minimum of four weeks of paid time off per year in addition to holidays.
 These CBAs also require employers to offer up to a year of employee sick leave.

 In some cases, companies may wish to hire independent contractors in Italy instead of hiring full-time employees.
-Managing independent contractors requires less company oversight, and you can use Remote's Contractor Management tool to handle everything from currency conversions to invoice payments.
+Managing independent contractors requires less company oversight, and you can use Remote's contractor management services to handle everything from currency conversions to invoice payments.